Additional charges filed against ex-Marines in gun plot

-RALEIGH, N.C.
-(AP) — New indictments have been filed against four men, including two former U.S. Marines, in connection with a plot to damage a power grid somewhere in the northwest U.S., federal prosecutors said Friday.
+RALEIGH, N.C. — New indictments have been filed against four men, including two former U.S. Marines, in connection with a plot to damage a power grid somewhere in the northwest U.S., federal prosecutors said Friday.

 A news release from the U.S. Department of Justice said Paul James Kryscuk, 35; Liam Collins, 21; Jordan Duncan, 26; and Joseph Maurino, 22, were charged on Friday.
 Duncan, Kryscuk and Collins were previously indicted on charges of planning to illegally manufacture and sell guns.